 The Canadian Residency Accreditation Consortium (CanRAC) would like to thank all those who contributed to the development of the General Standards of Accreditation for Residency Programs.
-These standards were the product of a fruitful and rewarding collaboration between diverse groups of individuals, committees, departments, and stakeholders, all of whom were integral to the successful development of these new standards.

-We wish to make special acknowledgement of the contributions made by those who served on the Standards Development Integration Committee, the standards development working groups, the translation team, as well as the accreditation committees of all three CanRAC partners.
+These standards are the product of a fruitful and rewarding collaboration between diverse groups of individuals, committees, departments, and stakeholders, all of whom were integral to the successful development of the standards.
+In regards to this iteration of the standards (Version 2.0), we wish to make special acknowledgement of the contributions made by members of the conjoint residency Accreditation Standards Improvement Committee.
 In addition, we would like to thank all those who provided us with valuable feedback during the national consultation process.